g0v-it/ontologies/auditel/README.md

 =================

 AUDITEL is a private consortium that collects data about italian TV shows audience.
+This vocabulary define some terms used by g0v application derived from some AUDITEL concepts.

 The namespace for auditel terms is **http://g0v-it.github.io/ontologies/auditel#**